 The museum is a voluntary Museum.
 It is run as a Company Limited by Guarantee on a not-for-profit basis and is staffed by members of a part time Community Employment Scheme who work alongside a team of over 20 volunteers.
 The Company Secretary, Treasurer and Curator are also volunteers and give many hours of work to maintain the collection, oversee the conservation programme, and ensure the smooth running of the Museum and its service to visitors.

-Check out the Museum website here
+Check out the Museum website for opening hours and admission prices click here